On the microscopic propagation speed of long-range quantum many-body systems: Preliminaries

 \subsection{Function class $\mathcal{E}$}

 Take $\eps>0$ to be determined later.
 We define the function class

-Essentially, elements in $\cE$ are mollified Heaviside functions with compactly supported derivatives, see \figref{figF} below.
+Essentially, elements in $\cE$ are {cutoff} functions with compactly supported derivatives, see \figref{figF} below.
 Later on, we will specify the value of $\eps$ according to the values of $v$ entering the statement of \thmref{pMVB main}.

 Functions in $\cE$ are easy to construct.
 Indeed, for any $h\in C^\infty(\Rb)$ with $h\ge0$ and ${\supp h\subset (\eps/2,0, \eps)}$, let $f_1(\lam):=\int_{-\infty}^\lam h(s)ds$.
 Then $f_1/\int_{-\infty}^\infty h(s)ds\in \cE$, and so we have $h \le C f'$ for some $f\in\cE$.